Terry Gilliam's unrealized projects: The Defective Detective

 In April 1992, it was reported that Gilliam was going to make The Defective Detective next after The Fisher King (1991), only to abandon it in favor of making a Don Quixote film.
 Then, Gilliam worked on the film again, only to reject it in favor of directing 12 Monkeys (1995) instead.
 Then, the Los Angeles Times reported in 1996 that Gilliam was working on the script with Richard LaGravenese.
 According to the L.A.
 Times, the story was "about a middle-aged New York cop who's having a nervous breakdown and ends up in a fantasy world."
 The film was to have been produced by Scott Rudin and Margie Simkin and distributed by Paramount Pictures.
 Nicolas Cage was to star in the film.
 In addition to Cage, Bruce Willis, Cameron Diaz, and Nick Nolte were attached to the project.
 Danny DeVito was also attached to the project.
 Gilliam claims that Sean Connery was also involved.
 In February 1997, Paramount put the film in turnaround.
 In June 2015, Gilliam hinted that The Defective Detective could possibly be made into a miniseries on Amazon Prime Video.
 Variety reported in November that same year that Gilliam and LaGravenese regained the rights to the script from Paramount and "reworked it as a six-hour miniseries."
 In 2025, Gilliam showed optimism of the script being revived in the wake of new management changes at Paramount.
+Later that year, in October, he was said to be pushing for Paramount to greenlight The Defective Detective.
+"I'd like to direct it before I die. [...] it should be my last film," Gilliam said.